CiaL-eXstaSe/OOP-BootDev/Ch1_Classes/README.md

 - Classes are custom types that can store properties and methods
 - Methods are functions tied to a class with access to its properties
 - The `self` parameter in methods refers to the instance of the class
+- Constructors (`__init__`) initialize object properties
+- Objects are instances of classes with unique states
+- Methods can modify object state and return values
+- Exception handling is important for robust class design

 ## Challenges Completed
 - [x] Challenge 1: What is Object-Oriented Programming